nghiamphan/transformer/README.md

     For reasons that still elude me, this version of reverse does NOT perform any better than the version without any reverse at all.
 It still, however, achieves nearly 100% accuracy with 4 layers.

-3. The next idea we have is to remove padding 0s from the input before passing it to the forward propagation of the model.
+3.  <a id="vanilla-improvement-section-3"></a>The next idea we have is to remove padding 0s from the input before passing it to the forward propagation of the model.
-    For exampple, if input = [1, 2, 3, 0, 0]
+    For example, if input = [1, 2, 3, 0, 0]

     -   During training, encoder input = [1, 2, 3], decoder input = [10, 3, 2], model target = [3, 2, 1]
     -   During testing, encoder input = [1, 2, 3].
 First iteration, decoder input = [10].
 The model will run 3 iterations to generate the output.